menezmethod/go-url-shortener/docs/ginkgo_test_coverage.md

 - There are no partially tested components at this time.
 Components are either well-tested (>65% coverage) or untested.

 ### Untested Components
-- **Database**: 0% coverage - Need to implement with transaction mocking
+- **Database**: 0% coverage - Need to implement with database mocking
-- **Redis**: 0% coverage - Need to implement with Redis client mocking
 - **Auth**: 0% coverage - Need to implement with JWT testing
 - **Metrics**: 0% coverage - Need to implement with Prometheus mocking
 - **Router**: 0% coverage - Need to implement with HTTP testing